RR Lyrae-based Distances for 39 Nearby Dwarf Galaxies Calibrated to Gaia eDR3: Summary

 \item As shown in Figure \ref{fig:parallaxes} and Table \ref{tab:final}, $\sim70$\% of our derived distances agree with the literature distances that use the same data to within 1-$\sigma$.
 On average, our distances are $\sim0.05$~mag closer than the literature values.
 We believe this is due to being anchored to the updated \textit{Gaia} eDR3 RR Lyrae parallaxes, which place Galactic RR Lyrae closer by a similar amount.

 \item Our distance uncertainties have been uniformly derived.
-The precision on our distances is 2-3 times more precise than literature distances (e.g., Table \ref{tab:final}.
-This is, in large part due to the simultaneously modeling of galaxy distances, which accounts for co-variant uncertainties.
+Our distances are also 2-3 times more precise than literature distances (e.g., Table \ref{tab:final}).
+This is in large part due to the simultaneous modeling of galaxy distances, which accounts for covariant uncertainties.

 \item $\sim10$\% of galaxies are classified as outliers ($> 2 \sigma$ disagreement with literature values; e.g., Figure \ref{fig:lit}).
 We discuss these in \S \ref{sec:outliers}.
 In most cases, we find anomalies in the literature distances (e.g., poor photometry, unusual zero point calibration).
 In general, a wider survey of the literature reveals that our distances fall within the range of nearby dwarf galaxy distances from the last decade.